RadiusNetworks/proximitykit-documentation/docs/ios/webbeacon.md

 # Proximity Kit Tutorial

-### Building a simple iBeacon app with Proximity Kit
+### Building a simple beacon app with Proximity Kit

 Watch the video [here](http://youtu.be/Ux5R2vZBleI).

-One common request with proximity kit is "How can have an app show the user something when they are near an iBeacon?"
+One common request with proximity kit is "How can have an app show the user something when they are near a beacon?"

 Turns out this is fairly straightforward, there are a few steps.
 And you will be writing code, but Proximity Kit should handle the heavy lifting.